Understand What Your Blood Sugar, Weight, Energy, and Lab Results Are Trying to Tell You

 Research-based

-Every claim links to a PubMed study or clinical guideline — so you can verify it yourself.
+Key health claims are linked to PubMed studies, clinical guidelines, or reputable medical sources — so you can verify the evidence yourself.
 No unnamed “studies” or vague references.

 Plain language